 The Pacific Investigation team acknowledges the significant barriers and obstacles in coming forward to talk about abuse in care.
 The Pacific Investigation has a team of Pacific lawyers, investigators, well-being advisors and community engagement advisors available to support Pacific survivors and witnesses that wish to share their experiences.

 There are different ways you can share your experiences; you can remain anonymous, you can decide who you would like to speak with and you are welcome to bring support people with you to interviews, meetings and the public hearing.
 Sharing your experiences with us will help the Inquiry make findings about what happened and appropriate recommendations for change.

 If you have information you want to share about abuse in care please contact Tania.Sharkey@abuseincare.org.nz.
 Alternatively, please contact abuseincare.org.nz or 0800 222 727.

 We recognise however that some people may prefer to speak to a lawyer outside of the Pacific Investigation team.
 You can speak to one of the lawyers on the legal assistance panel, here is a list of their details.
 To make an enquiry about legal assistance email us at firstname.lastname@example.org or call us on 0800 222 727.

-Survivors of abuse from the Pacific community will give evidence before the Abuse in Care Royal Commission of Inquiry.
-Experts will also give evidence.
-The public hearing will open with a traditional Pacific ceremony.
+Survivors of abuse from the Pacific community gave evidence before the Abuse in Care Royal Commission of Inquiry.
+Experts also give evidence.
+The public hearing opened with a traditional Pacific ceremony.

 ‘Tulou - Our Pacific Voices: Tatala e Pulonga’ is the first of its kind not only for New Zealand, but for Pacific survivors, Pacific communities and the wider Pacific region.